Learning to Find Proofs and Theorems by Learning to Refine Search Strategies: The Case of Loop Invariant Synthesis: Experiments

 We therefore evaluate a self-trained solver agent on its ability to solve as many Code2Inv problems as possible \emph{without} resorting to any search.
-At every decision point, it can only take the highest ranked action according to the network's policy head and no backtracking is allowed.
-We argue that such a metric is the most skeptical measure for the quality of the resulting learning.
+At every decision point, it greedily takes the highest ranked action according to the network's policy head and no backtracking is allowed.
+We argue that such a metric is of particular interest and significance.
 Indeed, finding an invariant for a single loop is of limited interest of its own.
 Rather, doing so is typically useful as a subtask in a hierarchy of increasingly complex and relevant problems.
-The next level of this hierarchy may be to prove a piece of code with nested loops, and then to synthetize a function respecting a specification, which is still several levels away from writing full-fledged software systems.
+The next level of this hierarchy may be to prove a piece of code with nested loops, and then to synthesize a function respecting a specification, which is still several levels away from writing full-fledged software systems.
 Complex problems cannot be solved if backtracking search is needed at every level of this deep hierarchy.